 Ideally leave a landline number for them to contact you on.
-This is less temperamental than taking the call on a mobile phone where the signal can drop out.
-If you intend to use a mobile phone make sure that either your mobile phone is fully charged or you are close to a phone charger and socket just in case.
+This is more reliable than taking the call on a mobile phone where the signal can drop out.
+If you intend to use a mobile make sure that it's either fully charged or you are close to a phone charger and socket.

-Other companies may spring the interview on you so keep a list of the companies you’ve applied to (and a copy of your application forms) handy so that you’re not caught out of the blue.
-If you do receive a call from a number you don’t recognise during this period of applying for jobs, be sure to answer the phone in a professional manner.
-It may be the employer calling and first impressions count for a lot.
+Other companies may spring the interview on you so keep a list of the companies you’ve applied to (and a copy of your application forms) handy so that you’re not caught out.
+If you do receive a call from a number you don’t recognise during this period of applying for jobs, answer the phone in a professional manner as first impressions count for a lot.

-You can always rearrange or call the interviewer back if they do call unannounced but make sure you don’t keep them waiting.
-If you miss the call then make sure you have a professional message awaiting them on your voicemail service.
-This will be what they hear before they leave their own message and again first impressions do count.
+You can always rearrange or call the interviewer back if they do call unannounced but don’t keep them waiting.
+Make sure you have a professional message set up on your voicemail in case you miss a call as this will be what they hear before they leave their own message.

 How do I make a good impression?